Tournament Information

 Number of Teams and Players

 Due to high demand, the tournament enforces entry limits.
-For 4-a-side and 5-a-side formats, no more than five teams may enter per age group.
+For 4-a-side unlimited teams are permitted and 5-a-side formats, no more than 3 teams may enter per ability group.
 For 7-a-side, each ability tier allows a maximum of two teams per age group.
 For 9-a-side, only one team per ability level is typically permitted per age group, depending on group size.
 Priority is given to teams that have both registered and paid their entry fee, and the official registration date is recorded as the date payment is received.

 With more than 600 teams expected to participate, younger age groups in particular reach full capacity quickly, so teams are strongly encouraged to register early.